jeffoconnorau/gcbdr_monitor/README.md

 ## Metrics Explained

 - **Total Resource Size (GiB)**: The total size of the protected resource.
-If not found in backup logs, it is fetched directly from the Compute Engine API (for GCE instances).
+If not found in backup logs, it is fetched from GCB Jobs logs (for appliances) or directly from the Compute Engine API (for GCE instances).
 - **Current Daily Change Rate (GB)**: The average daily change rate calculated over the requested reporting period (default 7 days).
 - **Current Daily Change Rate (%)**: (Current Daily Change GB / Total Resource Size GB) * 100.
 - **Backup Job Count**: The total number of successful backup jobs for the resource in the analyzed period.